Our May Plans

 We are now residents of South Dakota.
 Our home is our RV.
 This journey would not have been possible without the love we have for our Lord and each other.
 We don’t know how we would have taken care of everything at our house if Andy’s contract had not ended, and for that, we are grateful.

-Since we have been in Bryan, we have been working on enhancements/changes to our home.
+Since we have been in Bryan, we’ve been working on enhancements/changes to our RV home.
 Our next post will include some of those changes.
-Subscribe to our blog to receive a notification when we post it.

-An update on my leg pain – after struggling to walk in early May, I was still healing when we set up in Bryan.
+An update on my leg pain – after struggling to walk in early May, I was still healing when we arrived in Texas.
 I am happy to say that within a week of living here, my pain was almost gone.
-I diagnosed myself with sciatica.